DavidKwon91/Business-Insights/README.md

 ### The brief description for the data challenge is to provide 3 business insights from 2 tables, not like basic things.

-## Please refer to the Business-Insights.md file.
+## Please refer to the Business-Insights.md and inMarket Data Challenge.pdf files.
 ## Thank you!!